Dănceni: History and etymology

 In the late 1980s, a Soviet plan to construct a headquarters for vinicultural purposes was carried out.
 However, this 75 m building with 16 floors was unfinished and now stands as a decaying concrete structure on the hill opposite Dănceni, near Ialoveni.
 There is a high risk of collapse, and the building has an inclination of several degrees.
+Despite this danger, visits are frequent by urbexers.
 It is frequently used by rope jumpers, but was also previously used as a place to train firefighters.